 - Military spouses no longer have to file multiple part-year and nonresident income tax returns when they earn wages.

-- Voting – A military spouse may vote their legal state of residency or where the spouse currently resides due to military orders.
+- Voting – A military spouse may vote within his or her legal state of residency or where the spouse currently resides due to military orders.

-- Personal Property Tax Exemption – Personal property taxes such as vehicle registration fee imposed by states and local jurisdictions are exempt if the military spouse’s legal residence is not in the state where they are based due to military orders.
+- Personal Property Tax Exemption – Personal property taxes such as vehicle registration fee imposed by states and local jurisdictions are exempt if the military spouse’s legal residence is not in the state where he or she is based due to military orders.
 Typically an exemption with that state must be filed to qualify.

 Limitations to the Military Spouse Residency Relief Act